 You have a few options in the Rainbow Springs area when it comes to over-nighting.
 We opted for a nice stay at the Plantation on Crystal River.
 It’s a very nice hotel directly on Crystal River with lots of great amenities that are perfect for kids, from a nice pool to lawn games.
 And they have their own dive company for getting to experience the manatees.

 There area several camping areas outside of the the state park, and if you head up the Gulf Coast a little, you’ll come to some sleepy beach towns that make for a nice transition to a Florida Panhandle trip.
+It’s a worthwhile drive to visit Cedar Key while you’re in the area.

 Camping at Rainbow Springs State Park

 If you’re camping, you can actually stay at Rainbow Springs State Park itself.
 We have never gotten to due to never booking a reservation far enough in advance, but with the proper planning, staying either at the State Park or one of the privately owned RV campgrounds are good camping options.
 The town of Crystal River also has some more RV camping and hotel choices if you would prefer to have a home-base in a larger town than Dunnellon.
 You’ll figure out what works for you based on your other travel plans and every place’s availability.
+Check Rainbow Spring campground availability here!

-True, you might not have been planning to go so far north or so remote on your Florida road trip, but visiting Rainbow Springs State Park is totally worth it.
+True, you might not have been planning to go so far north or so remote on your Florida road trip, but visiting Rainbow Springs State Park is very much worth it.
 You’ll be wowed by the color, awed but the overall beauty, and bummed to return to city life after seeing this otherworldly place.
 Make the time to visit; you’ll be so glad you did!

 Keesha